GMP 37th Symposium: Pioneering Advances in Pharmacokinetics

 Discover the latest advancements in drug transport in this captivating session.
 We will explore how albumin-mediated drug uptake via organic anion transporters is a reality, and its implications for predicting active renal secretion clearance.
 Additionally, we will examine the crucial role of pre-incubation in these processes and discuss current and future regulatory perspectives.
 Join us for an in-depth and interactive discussion on these innovations that could support pharmacokinetic predictions and improve drug developments

-3-D. Scotcher (University of Manchester): Coming soon
+3- Dan Scotcher (University of Manchester): “Albumin-Mediated drug uptake”

 One Step Aside